November 15: Today in Royal History

 November 15, 1977 – Death of Princess Charlotte of Monaco, Duchess of Valentinois, daughter of Prince Louis II of Monaco and his mistress Marie Juliette Louvet, in Paris, France; buried at the Chapelle de la Paix (Chapel of Peace) in Monaco

 Charlotte began life as Charlotte Louise Juliette Louvet, the illegitimate daughter of the future Prince Louis II of Monaco and Marie Juliette Louvet.
-Her parents had met the previous year in Paris, where Marie was working as a hostess in a nightclub.
+Her parents had met the previous year in Paris, where Marie worked as a hostess in a nightclub.
 Because Louis was unmarried and without an heir, the Monegasque throne was likely to pass to his first cousin once removed Wilhelm, the Duke of Urach, a German nobleman who was the son of his father’s aunt Princess Florestine of Monaco.
 In 1918, a law was passed allowing for the adoption of an heir with succession rights.
 In 1919, Louis legally adopted Charlotte, giving her the Grimaldi surname.
 Her grandfather Prince Albert I created her HSH Princess Charlotte of Monaco, Duchess of Valentinois.
 Upon Louis’ accession in 1922, Charlotte became the Hereditary Princess of Monaco.
 In 1920, Charlotte married Count Pierre de Polignac, and the couple had two children including the future Prince Rainer III.
-By 1925, Charlotte and Pierre were living separate lives and they formally divorced in 1933.
-Having been born illegitimate, and now divorced, Charlotte knew that she would never be fully accepted by the very Catholic Monaco, Charlotte renounced her rights to the Monegasque throne in 1944 in favor of her son Rainier.
+By 1925, Charlotte and Pierre were living separate lives and formally divorced in 1933.
+Charlotte knew the very Catholic Monaco would never fully accept her.
+In 1944, Charlotte renounced her succession rights to the Monegasque throne in 1944 in favor of her son Rainier.
 She died in 1977 at the age of 79.

 Unofficial Royalty: Princess Charlotte of Monaco, Duchess of Valentinois